-As discussed above the plain meaning of subsection (2) covers the field and applies to all section 10 dismissal and conditional release order outcomes because it speaks to a foundation common to all three possible outcomes, that the Court makes an order, “without proceeding to a conviction”.
+As discussed above the plain meaning of subsection (2) covers the field and applies to all non conviction order outcomes because it speaks to a foundation common to all three possible outcomes, that the Court makes an order, “without proceeding to a conviction”.

 The principles of statutory interpretation require each subsection to be considered in context and by reference to other subsections and laws.
 It is not unusual for a subsequent provision of the same law or another law to qualify the meaning of an earlier provision.

 The important words in subsection (4) are underlined, in particular the reference to, “the discharging of…a person”.
-Those words are emphasized because that phrase is only found in section 10 dismissal or conditional release order.
+Those words are emphasised because that phrase is only found in non conviction orders.
 Whilst the sentencing legislation provides a power for a Court to impose other bonds, a section 9 bond (conviction bond) and a section 12 bond (suspended sentence of imprisonment), those provisions use a different form of words, a reference to “releasing” a person on a bond.

 Another principle of statutory interpretation presumes that the choice of words in any law is deliberate and designed to have a real effect.
-Lawyers sometime pose the question, “what work do these words do?”
-Applied to this issue, the argument proceeds that the use of the phrase “the discharging of…a person” is a deliberate reference to section 10(1)(b) and that in those circumstance a conviction will only be spent on completion of the bond.
+Lawyers sometimes pose the question, “what work do these words do?”
+Applied to this issue, the argument proceeds that the use of the phrase “the discharging of…a person” is a deliberate reference to a conditional release order without a conviction or an intervention order under section 10(1)(c), and that in those circumstance a conviction will only be spent on completion of the bond.

 And on that basis we can avoid climbing off the fence on the issue.